andreicadar/ATMega32A-autonomous-car/README.md

 I found the process of writing the code for this project to be particularly interesting.
 As I had previous experience with C/C++ but never programmed a microcontroller before.
 <br>

+### Configuraion

-In the configuration part I had to toggle certain bits of some register based on my needs
+In the configuration part I had to toggle certain bits of some register based on my needs.

 ```
     ICR1 = 2500;